simpleiot/simpleiot/docs/architecture.md

   from the node hash as discussed above.
 - and child node `Hash` fields

+The points are sorted by timestamp and child nodes are sorted by hash so that the order is consistent when the hash is computed.

 This is essentially a Merkle Tree -- see [research](research.md).

 Comparing the node `Hash` field allows us to detect node differences.
 We then